bmann/bmcgarden/_notes/DWeb Vancouver Community Search Engine.md

+---
+tags:
+  - community
+  - search
+  - project
+  - Vancouver
+  - DWebYVR
+---
-I'm prototyping [[Community Search Engine]] by building one for Vancouver.
+I'm prototyping a [[Community Search Engine]] by building one for Vancouver.
+Go to [search.dwebvancouver.org](https://search.dwebvancouver.org) to try it out.

 ---